Art exhibit honors legendary Irish-American Thomas Francis Meagher

 For 24 years, he served as curator at the Missoula Art Museum, for which he is now curator emeritus.

 He began work in 2019 on a series of drawings depicting many of the watershed moments in the storied life of Thomas Francis Meagher.
-Glueckert used oil pastels to create the cradle to watery grave series of drawings: Meagher as Irish revolutionary; Meagher in chains; Meagher escaping the penal colony in what is now Tasmania; Meagher leading the Irish Brigade in bloody Civil Water battles; Meagher in Montana and more.
+Glueckert used oil pastels to create the cradle to watery grave series of drawings.
+Meagher as Irish revolutionary.
+Meagher in chains.
+Meagher escaping the penal colony in what is now Tasmania.
+Meagher leading the Irish Brigade in bloody Civil War battles.
+Meagher in Montana and more.

 The drawings are featured in an exhibition titled “The Odyssey of Thomas Francis Meagher” at the Carle Gallery at the Butte-Silver Bow Public Library and will hang there through April 15.
 The reference to Odyssey is a tribute to Homer’s epic poem about Odysseus and his journey rife with perils.